 Areas Of Specialization

 The Electrical Engineering program is designed to reflect the broad nature of the field, and students may tailor their studies within broad parameters.
 Students are encouraged to develop an individual program of study in close consultation with their advisers.
 Examples are available to illustrate how specialization may be obtained in a number of different technical areas.
 Students may mix and match from the examples to suit their particular interests.
 Technical areas include the following:

 - Biomedical Engineering is firmly based in engineering and the life sciences.
 The integration of medicine and engineering serves to provide appropriate products, tool, and techniques for research diagnosis and treatment by health care professionals.
 Some important products are artificial hearts, medical imaging (MRI, ultrasound, CT scans), prosthetic devices, and computer aids for diagnosis.
 Biomedical engineers help identify the problems and needs that can be solved using engineering technology and systems methodology to provide high-quality health care at reasonable cost.

 - Communication and Signal Processing are closely related fields within electrical engineering.
 Communication is the process of transferring information from one point in time and space to another point.
 Signal processing involves signal representation, as well as signal design and filtering.
 Students with this specialization find challenging opportunities worldwide to meet the need for more convenient, inexpensive, and reliable communication and signal processing.

-- Electronics and Microelectronics deal with integrated circuits, VLSI, transistors, lasers, consumer electronics, defense electronics, power electronics, and electronic materials.
+- Electronics and Microelectronics deal with integrated circuits, VSLI, transistors, lasers, consumer electronics, defense electronics, power electronics, and electronic materials.

 - Nanotechnology deals with the study of electric materials at the nanoscale level for applications such as solar cells and sensors.